MTU Kerry GAA

-Tralee IT GAA was the GAA team in the Institute of Technology, Tralee, Ireland.
-They played Gaelic football, hurling, ladies' Gaelic football and camogie.
-On 1 January 2021, Tralee IT (now known as MTU Kerry) merged with Cork IT to become Munster Technological University.
+Munster Technological University Kerry GAA or MTU Kerry GAA is the GAA team located in the Munster Technological University, Tralee, County Kerry, Ireland.
+They play Gaelic football, hurling, ladies' Gaelic football and camogie.

 Gaelic football

 The football club competes in the Sigerson Cup and Higher Education Leagues as well as the McGrath Cup.

 The Ladies football team play in the O'Connor Cup and Higher Education Leagues.